JOxBERGER/osstarter/readme.md

-#About:
+# About:
 Exploartion on how to restart linux machienes with low level udp commands.
 Very experimental and not testet at all.
-Not suposed to be used on any production systems at all!.
+Not suposed to be used on any production system at all!.